jonigray/not-too-sweet/Baking/Lemon Cheesecake (Veganable)/Recipe_Lemon_Cheesecake.md

 \*The thickness of your cream cheese and double cream as individual ingredients will make an important difference in producing a cheesecake that won't fall apart.
 Violife cream cheese is slightly thicker than dairy cream cheese; oatly whipping cream is thinner than dairy cream _but_ thickens up in the fridge more than standard dairy cream.
 So I was able to increase the cream:cheese ratio (closer to 1:3).
 The original recipe using standard dairy products was at a ratio closer to 1:4.

-\*If this recipe went well I could dare to add another 50ml of cream with the same amount of cheese.
-Trying to bulk out the recipe with cheaper product...

 \*Recipe adapted and made dairy-free from [BBC Food](https://www.bbc.co.uk/food/recipes/lemon_cheesecake_42423)